askcloudarchitech/askcloudarchitech/asksitestatic/content/posts/tutorials/single-command-syndicate-hugo-post-medium-com/index.md

 ## Step Two: Make a Place to Save Publishing Status

 One of the best features of MediumAutoPost is its ability to remember which posts it has already sent to medium.com.
-Since mediumautopost is designed to work with Hugo and Hugo doesn't really have the ability to save the state of something (since it's a static generated content tool),
+Since mediumautopost is designed to work with Hugo and Hugo doesn't really have the ability to save the state of something (since it's a static generated content tool), we need to set up a permanent place for storing the publication status of the individual posts.

+When building the tool I landed on storing this publication information in a git repo.
+I chose this for a couple of reasons:

+1. Github is a pretty universal tool that many people use
+2. It's free!
+If you haven't noticed, everything I'm doing here from web hosting to publications and automation is all completely free on a month-to-month basis.
+This is important to me for maintaining a very low-cost content publication solution.

+This process is pretty simple.
+Just go to github.com and

 ## Step Three: Populate the environment variables